rikkimax/twp-d/manuscript/content/gettingstarted/installing/osx.md

 #### Installing dub

-You'll probably also want dub (the build manager) for D. At the point of the writing of this book dub is not distributed with dmd.
+You'll probably also want dub (the build manager) for D. At the point of the writing of this book dub is not distributed with DMD.
 It is planned to be.
 So you may not need to do this.

-First you need to install homebrew[^HomeBrewSite].
+First you need to install home brew[^HomeBrewSite].

 {width=65%}
 ![Getting homebrew installed](images/gettingStarted/osx/6.png)